PopArt: Efficient Sparse Regression and Experimental Design for Optimal Sparse Linear Bandits: Proof of Lower Bound

-{From now on, by Lemma~\ref{lem:algs then alg}, we will focus on proving regret lower bound for any symmetric augmented algorithm \algas (Definition~\ref{def:symmetry}).
-For the brevity of notation, we omit the $\algas$ notations from $\PP$ and $\EE$.
-For each history of action $\bA \in \mathcal{A}^n$, we define the $M_\theta (\hS)$, the {number of false negative mistakes} respect to $\theta$ as follows:
+{From now on, by Lemma~\ref{lem:algs then alg}, we will focus on proving regret lower bound for any symmetric augmented algorithm $\B$ (Definition~\ref{def:symmetry}).
+For the brevity of notation, we omit the $\B$ {subscripts} from $\PP$ and $\EE$. {We view the final output $\hat{S}$ as an estimator of $\supp(\theta)$, and } define the $M_\theta (\hS)$, the {number of false negative mistakes} respect to $\theta$ as follows: